fabiantoth/streamdb/README.md

 - `filterFn` **{Function(arr)}**: (optional) a callback function to run lookup filter in array

 Returns:
 - Nothing.
-Starts or adds to query chain
+Starts or adds to query chain filter

 ### $ and(exp)